Walt Disney World is known for its four theme parks, but what about all the places that stay open past when the parks close?

 BoardWalk Pizza Window

 Over at Disney’s BoardWalk, there are more hidden gems!
 If you’re craving a late-night pizza run, you can satisfy that at the BoardWalk Pizza Window.
-This little pizza shop doesn’t close until midnight, so you can get your after-hours bite here!
+This little pizza shop doesn’t close until 11PM, so you can get your after-hours bite here!

 The pizza window serves up slices of pizza or a whole pie so you can share with a group or keep it all to yourself (how we prefer to do it).

 They also serve up salads, soft drinks, sangria, and even some treats!
-If you’re staying at Disney’s BoardWalk or need a bite as you head out of EPCOT, this is a great place to stop!
+If you’re staying at Disney’s BoardWalk or need a bite as you head out of EPCOT, this is a good place to stop!

 Trader Sam’s Grog Grotto

 When you walk in you’ll set foot into a tropical paradise with skippers to serve you the latest island fare.
-Each drink is highly themed, and they don’t just deliver drinks to your table here; order specific drinks, and the whole bar gets involved in whatever you’ve ordered for the night!
+Each drink is highly themed, and they don’t just deliver drinks to your table here — order specific drinks, and the whole bar gets involved in whatever you’ve ordered for the night!

 If you haven’t picked up on it yet, Trader Sam’s is a fun place to go if you’re looking for high energy and lots of laughs to finish off your night.

 Now, this enchanted tiki bar isn’t very large so expect to have a bit of a wait to get in.
 And, the highly themed atmosphere and drinks do come at a cost so expect to pay a pretty penny for your cocktail.
 But, if you want to make it a bit cheaper, you can always pass on the souvenir mugs.
-(Also note: Trader Sam’s hasn’t reopened yet… but when it does, it’s a must do!)

-Here you can sip on cocktails, much on popcorn, and request any song you can think of to hear the pianists perform!
+Here you can sip on cocktails, munch on popcorn, and request any song you can think of to hear the pianists perform!
 We’ve been here quite a few times and there’s rarely a song that these duelers don’t know.
 Oh, and this is a great spot to go if you’re hoping to embarrass your friends on their birthday (you’ll just have to see)!

 Jellyrolls does have a cover fee to get in so keep that in mind when you’re planning your night at Disney World.
-(This is another spot that’s yet to reopen, but add it to your list for when it does!)

 Atlantic Dance Hall

-Just across the way from Jellyrolls is another nighttime spot — Atlantic Dance Club.
+Just across the way from Jellyrolls is another nighttime spot — Atlantic Dance Hall.
 At the dance hall, you can dance the night away to the top hits from the ’80s, ’90s, and even some current ones!

 You’ll feel like you’re stepping back in time with the art deco theming…